 1. Nonprofit Involvement Set-aside.

-Pursuant to the Code, at least 10% of the 9% Credit available must be allocated to developments that involve a qualified nonprofit organization ("Nonprofit Priority").
+Pursuant to the Code, at least ten percent (10%) of the 9% Credit available must be allocated to developments that involve a qualified nonprofit organization ("Nonprofit Priority").
 Pursuant to the Code, 4% TE Bond applications do not qualify for the Nonprofit Involvement Set-aside.

-Section 42(h)(5)(C) of the Code defines a qualified nonprofit organization as:
+Section 26 U.S.C. § 42(h)(5)(C) of the Code defines a qualified nonprofit organization as:

 - a.
 A 501(c)(3) or (c)(4) nonprofit organization; - b.
 Having an express purpose of fostering low-income housing as evidenced in the Articles of Incorporation or Bylaws; - c.
-One that will own an interest in the development and materially participate in the development and operation of the development throughout the Compliance Period.
-Material participation is defined in §469(h) of the Code, and further guidance on material participation is outlined in the Developer's Guide; and - d.
+One that will own an interest in the development and materially participate in the development and operation of the development throughout the cCompliance pPeriod.
+Material participation is defined in §469(h) of the Code 26 U.S.C. §469(h), and further guidance on material participation is outlined in the Developer's Guide; and - d.
 Is not affiliated with, nor controlled by, a for-profit organization. - e.
-Developments wanting to be considered for this priority must fully complete the applicable sections of the application and MHDC Nonprofit Questionnaire and submit all required items. - 2.
-HOME CHDO Set-aside.
-MHDC will endeavor to set-aside 15% of HOME Funds to be loaned or granted to Community Housing Development Organizations ("CHDO") as CHDO Set Aside.
-Certain legal, organizational, and other requirements apply for nonprofit organizations to qualify for CHDO status (24 CFR Part 92.2).
+Developments wanting to be considered for this priority must fully complete the applicable sections of the application and MHDC Nonprofit Questionnaire and submit all required items.

+2. HOME CHDO Set-aside.

+MHDC will endeavor to set-aside fifteen percent (15%) of HOME Funds to be loaned or granted to Community Housing Development Organizations ("CHDO") as CHDO Set-a-Aside.
+Certain legal, organizational, and other requirements apply for nonprofit organizations to qualify for CHDO status (24 CFR Part§ 92.2).
 If the development is seeking HOME funds under the CHDO Set-aside, the CHDO must be the sole general partner (in the case of a limited partnership) or sole managing member (in the case of a limited liability company) of the ownership entity to qualify.